Azure/Azure-Sentinel/Solutions/IoTOTThreatMonitoringwithDefenderforIoT/readme.md

 5️⃣ View the Analytics Rules: Navigate to Microsoft Sentinel > Analytics > Search "IOT"

 ## Workbook
-The OT Threat Monitoring with Defender for IoT Workbook features OT filtering for Security Alerts, Incidents, and Asset Inventory.
+The OT Threat Monitoring with Defender for IoT Workbook features OT filtering for Security Alerts, Incidents, Vulnerabilities and Asset Inventory.
 The workbook features a dynamic assessment of the MITRE ATT&CK for ICS matrix across your environment to analyze and respond to OT-based threats.
 This workbook is designed to enable SecOps Analysts, Security Engineers, and MSSPs to gain situational awareness for IT/OT security posture.

 ## Analytics Rules
 ### 1) Denial of Service (Microsoft Defender for IoT)